Televisión Española: 1960s

 TVE participated in the production of Our World television special with thirteen other national broadcasters from around the world coordinated by the EBU.
 This was the first live multinational multi-satellite television production ever and it was transmitted to twenty-four countries, including Spain, on 25 June 1967.
 TVE contributed with a segment, live on board some fishing vessels sailing in the Gulf of Cádiz, showing the work of the fishermen and praising the country's fishing industry.

-Televisión Española became also the first regular television service in Equatorial Guinea on 20 July 1968 when it inaugurated its production center at Santa Isabel de Fernando Po, in the then-Spanish autonomous region of Equatorial Guinea, and began broadcasts.
+Televisión Española became also the first regular television service in Equatorial Guinea on 20 July 1968 when it inaugurated its production centre at Santa Isabel de Fernando Po, in the then-Spanish autonomous region of Equatorial Guinea, and began broadcasts.
 Since there was no television link with peninsular Spain, the programming consisted of programs made locally and programs received from Prado del Rey on tape.
-From its antenna located 3011 m above sea level atop Pico de Santa Isabel, the broadcasts reached the mainland province of Río Muni and the neighboring countries Nigeria, Cameroon, and Gabon.
+From its antenna located 3011 m above sea level atop Pico de Santa Isabel, the broadcasts reached the mainland province of Río Muni and the neighbouring countries of Nigeria, Cameroon, and Gabon.
 After the country declared independence on 12 October 1968, the new authorities accused it of broadcasting "racist programming" and "imperialist propaganda", and TVE ended up closing the station.
-Shortly after they resumed their broadcasts as Televisión Nacional de Guinea Ecuatorial (TVGE) but they ceased broadcasting definitively in 1973 and the few remaining Spanish technicians left the country.
+Shortly afterward, it resumed its broadcasts as Televisión Nacional de Guinea Ecuatorial (TVGE) but ceased broadcasting definitively in 1973, and the few remaining Spanish technicians left the country.
 The Equatoguinean government re-established TVGE in 1979.

 On 29 March 1969, TVE carried out the largest own-produced event until then, the 14h edition of the Eurovision Song Contest live from the Teatro Real in Madrid, following at the with the song "La, la, la" by Massiel.
-It was the second Eurovision Song Contest transmitted in full color, and since TVE did not have the required color equipment at the time, it had to rent it abroad.
+It was the second Eurovision Song Contest transmitted in full colour, and since TVE did not have the required colour equipment at the time, it had to rent it abroad.
 In Spain itself, the domestic broadcast and the copy that TVE kept in its archives was in black-and-white.
 The event was transmitted live to the EBU member broadcasters through the Eurovision network, to the International Radio and Television Organisation (OIRT) member broadcasters through the Intervision network and to broadcasters in Chile, Puerto Rico, and Brazil via satellite.
 TVE won this edition with "Vivo cantando" by Salomé, being the first time that a participant broadcaster wins twice in a row.
-This was a joint victory of four participants, because there was a tie for first place and there was no rule to break the tie, and it is the last time that Spain has won the competition to date.
+This was a joint victory of four participants, because there was a tie for first place and the rules allowed more than one winner, and it is the last time that Spain has won the competition to date.